tasfik222/Shark_Anticheat/Red Eye Anticheat/README.md

 🔴 Red Eye AntiCheat — Detection Overview
 ==========================================

-`SHARK_AntiCheat.cpp` (Red Eye build) is a Windows monitoring tool designed primarily around `HD-Player.exe`.
-It is the next-generation rebuild of Shark AntiCheat v1.0.0, performing process, memory, module, driver, debugger, and environment checks, then reporting events through Discord webhook messages, backed by a companion watchdog (`SHARK_Guardian.cpp`).
+`Red_Eye_-_AntiCheat_for_HD-Player.cpp` (Red Eye build) is a Windows monitoring tool designed primarily around `HD-Player.exe`.
+It is the next-generation rebuild of Shark AntiCheat v1.0.0, performing process, memory, module, driver, debugger, and environment checks, then reporting events through Discord webhook messages, backed by a companion watchdog (`RedEye_Guardian.cpp`).

 > **Note:** This project uses privileged access, hardware identification, Discord telemetry, and Guardian executable deployment.
 Review the security and privacy implications before compiling or distributing it.
 Never hardcode your Discord webhook URL directly in source — use an environment variable or a local, git-ignored config file instead.